 Does OpenClaw steal passwords?

-OpenClaw itself doesn’t, but malicious third-party Skills might.
-341 malicious Skills were found on ClawHub, with 335 designed to steal macOS passwords.
+OpenClaw itself doesn't, but malicious third-party Skills might.
+Over 824 malicious Skills have been found on ClawHub.
+Since February 2026, ClawHub has integrated VirusTotal automatic scanning to block malicious Skill downloads.
 Stick to the 53 official bundled Skills, and always review third-party Skills before installing.

 Do I have to run OpenClaw in a VM?